Guiding for trail riders

-We no longer provide guiding to modern enduro bike riders, unless you are a novice or you have been riding with us in the past.
-If you have a Honda CRF250L or Rally, a classic bike or trail bike such as TTR250, Serow, etc, we do provide guiding, but due to coronavirus, this will only be on selected dates from when we can recommence our business.
-Novice and L riders, one or two, may be able to join our hire bikes customers.
-Please email for dates.
+We no longer provide guiding to modern enduro bike riders, unless you are a novice, have been riding with us in the past or are recommended by someone we trust.
+If you have a Honda CRF250L or Rally, an older or classic trail bike such as DRZ400, XR250, TTR250, Serow, etc, we do provide guiding, but when we can resume after coronavirus, our hire bike customers will take priority.

 Sustainability of green roads